-\textbf{Implementation Details} Our code is implemented using the PyTorch 1.8.1 framework.
-Note that all MLP in our model is 2 fully connected layers with 50 hidden units and Elu activation function, then we build our model as follows:
+Our code is implemented using the PyTorch 1.8.1 framework.
+All MLP in our model is 2 fully connected layers with 50 hidden units and Elu activation function, and we build our model as follows:

-For the \textit{\textbf{balanced representation} module}, we use an MLP to build the representation function $\phi$, and use the Wasserstein distance as the IPM term.
+For the \textit{\textbf{balanced representation module}}, we use an MLP to build the representation function $\phi$, and use the Wasserstein distance as the IPM term.
 The code of the Wasserstein distance can be found in \url{https://github.com/rguo12/network-deconfounder-wsdm20/blob/master/utils.py}.